DataDog/integrations-core/databricks/README.md

 3. Configure a new Databricks cluster with the cluster-scoped init script path using the UI, Databricks CLI, or invoking the Clusters API.
     - Set the `DD_API_KEY` environment variable in the cluster's Advanced Options with your Datadog API key.
     - Add `DD_ENV` environment variable under Advanced Options to add a global environment tag to better identify your clusters.
+    - If your using the Datadog EU site, please set `DD_SITE` to `datadoghq.eu

 #### Standard cluster